MicrosoftDocs/iis-docs/iis/application-frameworks/building-and-running-aspnet-applications/how-to-use-the-sample-read-only-xml-membership-and-role-providers-with-iis.md

     - Add the providers with the assembly properties from the previous steps to the `<trustedProviders>` section using the following syntax:

         [!code-xml[Main](how-to-use-the-sample-read-only-xml-membership-and-role-providers-with-iis/samples/sample5.xml)]
-    - Save and close the the Administration.config file.
+    - Save and close the Administration.config file.

 ## Step 4: Configure a site for Forms Authentication using the XML providers